Samuel6710/Metroid-Prime-Randomizer-Weeklies/README.md

 # Maintainers

 When updating preset zips, please create a new release with the tag format "weekly-settings-month-year" and upload the new zip with the other game's current zip.
-Use the following format for the zip filenames.\
+Use the same format for the zip filenames with the games' name appended to the front of the zip.\
 *(Tag Example: "weekly-settings-feb-2023")\
 (Zip Example: "prime-weekly-settings-feb-2023.zip")*